 - Roll out the dough to a thickness no greater than ½cm (¼inch).
 Using a 6cm (2½inch) wide heart-shaped cutter stamp out approx. 40 cookies.
 Arrange on the prepared baking trays, prick lightly with a fork and chill for 30 minutes.

-- Preheat the oven to 180°C/160°C fan oven/350°F/Gas Mark 4.
-Bake the cookies for about 10 minutes until firm and lightly golden round the edges.
+- Heat the oven to 180C (160C fan, Gas 4).
+Bake the cookies for 10 minutes or until firm and lightly golden round the edges.
 Leave to cool on the baking trays for 10 minutes before transferring to a wire rack to cool completely.

 - To ice, make up the egg white powder using 30ml (2 tbsp) warm water and lemon juice as directed on the packet.
 Sift the icing sugar into a bowl and add the blended egg white mixture to make a smooth spreadable icing.

-- Spoon approx. 30ml (2 tbsp) of the icing into a small piping bag fitted with a No: 2 size plain piping nozzle.
+- Spoon approx. 30ml (2 tbsp) of the icing into a small piping bag fitted with a small plain piping nozzle.
 Pipe a line approx. 1mm from the edge of all of the cookies.